-The standard features several aesthetic classes—V0, V1, V2, V3, or V4.
+ANSI A137.1:2022 features several aesthetic classes—V0, V1, V2, V3, or V4.
 The letter “V” indicates “variation,” and each number quantifies the degree of variation of overall color and/or texture—what a consumer can visually expect with a particular product.
-While ceramic tile isn’t inherently waterproof, this is still a highly-valued quality of the material, so ANSI A137.1:2021 also classifies tile based on water absorption.
+While ceramic tile isn’t inherently waterproof, resistance to water is still a highly-valued quality of the material, so the standard also classifies tile based on water absorption.

 Why Adhere to ANSI A137.1 Requirements?

-Ultimately, the text of ANSI A137.1:2021 serves as a reference standard for buyers and specifiers of ceramic tile, and it can aid producers in maintaining quality control of ceramic tile manufacture.
+Ultimately, the text of ANSI A137.1:2022 serves as a reference standard for buyers and specifiers of ceramic tile, and it can aid producers in maintaining quality control of ceramic tile manufacture.

-ANSI A137.1:2021 – American National Standard Specifications For Ceramic Tile is available on the ANSI Webstore.
+ANSI A137.1:2022 – American National Standard Specifications For Ceramic Tile is available on the ANSI Webstore.